 Public Property.
-For Clery purposes, Missouri S&T's Public Property includes all public property, including thoroughfares (such as public bike paths or walking trails), streets, sidewalks, and parking facilities, that is within Missouri S&T's On-Campus Property or immediately adjacent to and accessible from Missouri S&T's On-Campus Property.
+For Clery purposes, Missouri S&T's Public Property includes all public property, including thoroughfares (such as public bike paths or walking trails), streets, sidewalks, and parking facilities, that is within Missouri S&T's On- Campus Property or immediately adjacent to and accessible from Missouri S&T's On-Campus Property.
 Generally, Missouri S&T's Public Property includes any public sidewalk that borders Missouri S&T's On- Campus Property, the public street along the sidewalk, and the public sidewalk on the other side of the street.
-It also includes public trails or parks immediately adjacent to Missouri S&T's On- Campus Property.
+It also includes public trails or parks immediately adjacent to Missouri S&T's On-Campus Property.
 Major roadways through the Missouri S&T On-Campus Property are considered Public Property because they are not controlled and maintained by Missouri S&T.

 Non-Campus Property.
 The final category of Clery Act property is Non-Campus Property.
 Non-Campus Property includes any building or property owned or controlled by a student organization that is officially recognized by Missouri S&T. It also includes any building or property owned or controlled by Missouri S&T that is not reasonably geographically contiguous with Missouri S&T's On-Campus Property, used in direct support of or in relation to educational purposes, and is frequently used by students.
-Non-Campus Property does not used in direct support owned or controlled by Missouri S&T. Properties that are not used in direct support of or in relation to educational purposes or frequently used by students are excluded from Missouri S&T's Non-Campus Property and from Missouri S&T statistical disclosures.
+Non-Campus Property does not used in direct support of or in relation to educational purposes or frequently used by students are excluded from Missouri S&T's Non-Campus Property and from Missouri S&T statistical disclosures.